Ub1k1/ZestyReader/README.md

 After, go to the folder where the source code is, drag and drop the icons folder to it, and run Zesty.exe

 **IMPORTANT:** Make sure **Zesty.exe** is in the same folder as the **icons** folder before running it

-Extra:
-Maybe we should change the font size to larger than size 10?
-It could be kinda difficult to look at small font --> fixed!

-Also maybe download a dyslexic font as well? --> will do today!